dr-jam/GameplayProgramming/README.md

 Office hours: ~Thursday from 1-2 PM~

 ### Course
-Lecture Meeting Time: Mondays, Wednesdays and Fridays at 3:10-4:00 PM in Haring Hall room 2016
+Lecture Meeting Time: Tuesdays and Thursdays at 12:10 to 1:30 PM in Hoagland room 168
-Lab Meeting Time: Thursdays at 4:10-5:00 PM in Art Building 204.
+Lab Meeting Time: Mondays at 5:10 - 6:00 PM in Wellman room 212
-Final Examination Period: Friday, June 7th at 1:00-3:00 PM
+Final Examination Period: Tuesday, December 10th at 1:00 to 3:00 PM

 ## Course Description